openBVE logo

 openBVE v1.0 is here!

-Posted by Anthony Bowden on 24th March 2009 at 12:26 am
+Posted by admin on March 24, 2009 at 12:26 am

 openBVE LogoAfter 347 days of development, openBVE version 1.0 has now been released!
 Personally I think this is an incredible achievement–not only that openBVE has been created in the first place, but that it’s been created in such a short space of time, considering the complexity and difficulties inherent in undertaking such a project, some of which I’ve become familiar with while following the development of the program and helping to understand some aspects of BVE Trainsim’s behaviour.
 Congratulations michelle.
 Emoticon Smile